rania-benaissa/Supermarket-Game/README.md

  ## Test

- The results obtained by applying the algorithm on a dataset of 7500 transactions on 120 items are shown below:
+ The results obtained by applying the algorithm on a dataset of 7500 transactions and 120 items are shown below:

  ![results](/Readme_images/results1.png)